iot-uoe/feeling-responsive/pages/iot_challenge_2017.md

 ### Team **Tyr**

 Our team is working on two projects.
-The first is an SMS based systems that allows attendees to submit questions to event organizers and receive responses.
+Project 1, TIME2TALK, is an SMS-based system that allows attendees to submit questions to event organizers and receive responses.
 The texts are ranked and displayed by importance and filtered for spam or offensive language.
-An included chatbot completes responses for frequently asked questions.
+A chatbot is incorporated to provide responses for frequently asked questions.

-The second involves the use of the LoPy to collect anonymous  on movement patterns.
+Project 2, Uturn, uses LoPy devices to collect anonymous data about movement patterns.
 Software is being designed to utilize the LoPy’s ability to generate and communicate this data to a server over a long range.
-A model on the server side has been developed to illustrate usefulness of the dataset by detecting movement patterns.
+A model on the server side has been developed to illustrate the usefulness of the dataset by detecting movement patterns.

 <div class="panel">
   <h5>Team Members</h5>